Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Wow Login Tool r1.8
+- Tried to fix the only first character in the list is recognized issue that some users have.
+As the root cause of that issue still is unclear, it's just a try.
+Any feedback if it is working now is highly appreciated.
+- Added an 9th main menu entry Version without a submenu to output the current WoW Login Tool version.

+## Changes in Sku Era r32.31
+- Updated the chat module to the current Wrath version (including Read Chat Links feature in line context menu, etc.)

+## Changes in Sku Era r32.30
+- Again fixed a bug with reading the tooltip of items you're currently rolling on with CTRL + SHIFT + T. This time for real. :D
+- Fixed a bug with leaving chat channels

 ## Changes in Sku Era r32.29
 - Tried to change the target sku focus x key code to remove lag.
 - Fixed a bug with Pet Action Bar with pets that don't have special abilities.
 Pet action bar should now show up as intended with not special pet abilities.